 Courses & Camino

-In addition to coursework, each student completes a summative assessment of their learning after completing eight courses (the Mid-Program Review paper and portfolio), and at the conclusion of their program (the Capstone ePortfolio).
-You will find details on these assignments below; both are required in order to graduate.
+In addition to coursework, each student compiles a summative assessment of their learning at the conclusion of their program, either as part of a capstone portfolio or as part of a ministry practicum (an option for students in teh emphases).
+You will find details on these assignments below.
+The capstone portfolio or practicum is required in order to graduate.

 Classes are delivered in three modes in the Graduate Program in Pastoral Ministries: